There’s a “sort of” rule in dating – “Never Tell A Man You Like Him.”

 You are exhibiting a classic sign of neediness and you are seeking approval from a source outside yourself.

-You’re living out a childhood game which was fine when we didn’t understand our emotions and how to deal with them, but as an adult only proves itself to delay success in meeting the “man of your dreams.”
+You’re living out a childhood game which was fine when we didn’t understand our emotions and how to deal with them, or how dating works, but as an adult only proves itself to delay success in meeting the “man of your dreams.”

 If you’re not allowed to “tell” then how DO you let a man know you like him?